Researching Navigation

 Understand user expectations on link locations.

-Define designs for the ‘super user’ and determine if designs can be scaled down for other use cases.
+Design for the ‘super user’ and see if designs can be scaled down for other use cases.

 View Balance, View Transactions, Deposit Check, and View Deposits were the most common tasks

-Unexpectedly, Checking Messages also scored among one of the most common tasks
+Checking Messages unexpectedly scored as a common tasks

 Tasks scores fell into distinct high, middle, and low groups